-In 2017, The Stanford Histocompatibility, Immunogenetics and Disease Profiling Laboratory hosted the 17th International Histocompatibility and Immunogenetics Workshop and Conference (17th IHIWS) in Pacific Grove, California.
+In 2017, the Stanford Histocompatibility & Immunogenetics Laboratory hosted the 17th International Histocompatibility and Immunogenetics Workshop and Conference (17th IHIWS) in Pacific Grove, California.

 The 17th Workshop was held to further advance the continued international collaboration in research in HLA and Immunogenetics projects.
 The major goal was to define HLA and KIR genomics, map serologic epitopes using NGS and single antigen bead technologies, and develop robust research and clinical informatics tools for HLA and KIR.